charlesmalafosse/aws-elasticbeanstalk-ml-server/README.md

 In order to have it working you have to modify the following:
 * Create or use an S3 bucket to store our models.
 We copy our trained models on a S3 bucket.
 That way, a simple reboot of our instances will ensure that our models are up to date.
 The models can be found on this github repository.
-* Modify the application.py file to change the following with your S3 bucket name:
+* Modify the application.py file to change 'YOUR-S3-BUCKET' with the S3 bucket name that you used to store the models:
  ```
 s3 = boto3.client('s3')
 download_from_s3(s3, 'YOUR-S3-BUCKET',"model-en.ftz",'/tmp/model-en.ftz')